openshift/openshift-ansible/docs/proposals/hosted_components_templates.md

-# Use OCP templates and emulate ABPs to install hosted components
+# Use [OCP templates and] ABPs to install hosted components

 ## Description
 Currently most of our hosted components have their own repositories where they